FromSunNews/sui-interface-demo/README.md

 In the `di` directory, we have created a Move project that demonstrates how to implement dependency injection.

-For illustrative purposes, in this project we "wrap a service" based on the "core model" project and the "interface implementation" project:
+For illustrative purposes, in this project we "wrap a service" based on the `core` model project and the interface `impl` (implementation) project, like below:

 ```move
     public fun foo(